gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "I'm sorry about Fraederiq," Erileine mumbled into her sister's shoulder.

-Queçenne froze.
-Erileine let go of her, an apology already rising in her throat, but her sister pulled her back into the hug and squeezed her.
+Queçenne froze, squeezed her.
 "It wasn't your fault," she said.

 The two young women sniffled in unison, laughed shakily at the sound and then again at their own laughter.
 "It wasn't your fault about